Skip to main content

 Frequently Asked Questions

-eXp Realty trades as EXPI on the Nasdaq, and Real Brokerage trades as REAX.
+eXp Realty trades as AGNT on the Nasdaq, and Real Brokerage trades as REAX.
 Both stocks can be bought and sold on public markets.
-EXPI carries a larger market capitalization than REAX as of publication; current trading volume and liquidity should be verified via public market data.
+AGNT carries a larger market capitalization than REAX as of publication; current trading volume and liquidity should be verified via public market data.

 eXp Realty uses a seven-tier structure with Tier 1 paying 50% of the company dollar (approximately 3.5% of GCI on non-capped transactions).
 Real Brokerage uses a five-tier structure (5%/4%/3%/2%/1%) distributing 60% of monthly company revenue. eXp Realty has paid out more than $889 million cumulatively since 2015 and offers willability with no vesting period.
 Real Brokerage revenue share requires three consecutive producing years before full vesting and willability.